alanfarahani/covid19-age-tracking/README.md

 testing based on the ability of state officials (and representatives) to respond.

-The groups represented in the figure above are the following:
+The groups represented in "Group 1" of the figure below are the following:

 1. Colorado, Connecticut, Massachussets, Nevada, Oregon, Washington